sbrosinski/uberdoc/README.md

     Remove chapter2? (y/N):

 You can place a # in front of a TOC entry to disable a chapter or a ! to force Uberdoc to only consider this chapter.
+This way you can for example only build a subset of your document, or, using the outline command easily remove certain chapters.

 If Pandoc or Uberdoc throw errors, run this command to check if your document setup is okay.